 Can I make a personal injury claim after 3 years?

-There are certain circumstances where you could claim after 3 years: if the date of your discovery of your injuries was later than the accident, if the accident was fatal or if you’re claiming on behalf of a child or a party with diminished mental capacity.
+There are certain circumstances where you could claim after 3 years: if the date of your discovery of your injuries was later than the accident, if the accident was fatal or if you’re claiming on behalf of a child under the age of 18 or a party with diminished mental capacity.

 Can I make a personal injury claim if it was my fault?